uber-archive/buck-http-cache/README.md

 # Buck HTTP Cache As a service.

+（This project is deprecated and not maintained any more.）

 An Implementation of [Buck's HTTP Cache API](https://buckbuild.com/concept/http_cache_api.html) as a distributed cache service.

 ## Quick start